Frequently Asked Questions

 There are many.
 Some students not eligible for the Academic Common Market program may qualify for in-state tuition under the Ezra Gillis Scholarship program.
 In addition, there are Patterson School and Reedy Fellowships to attract outstanding students, the Vince Davis and Barbara Schell Memorial Fellowships.
 The James Still Fellowship is given to a student from a private college in Kentucky, Ohio, North Carolina, Virginia, or West Virginia, or a resident of an Appalachian area.

 Under the right circumstances.
 Can you crack the code?
 General Canine was, after all, the first Director of the National Security Agency.

 Yes.
-We often have students attending under the Fulbright Foreign Student program (worldwide) or the Edmund S. Muskie Graduate Fellowship program (for Eurasian students).
+We often have students attending under the Fulbright Foreign Student program.
 Furthermore, we offer two in-house scholarships.
 The Kewal Singh Scholarship (honoring a former Indian Ambassador and Foreign Secretary who taught at the Patterson School) is given to a student from South Asia.
 The Thebe Mphenyeke Southern Hemispheric/African Fellowship is available to a student from sub-Saharan Africa.